 My design advise to the world is … styling your home is the BIG secret in having an Instagram worthy home as opposed to a ho hum look.

 My superpower is about styling to make your home stunning all while adding value to your home at the same time!

-It all started back in 2006, at the request of a realtor, where I nervously staged my very first home.
+It all started back in 2006, where I nervously staged my very first home.
 The sellers liked their newly styled home so much that they turned down an offer for full asking price and stayed.
 I went back to design school and the rest is history.
 I’ve been working my “magic” with hundreds of clients to create a stunning retreat whether they’re styling to stay or staging to sell!
 In my spare time, LOL, I buy “fixer uppers” to fix up & either sell for a healthy profit or to rent.
-I’m currently living in my 9th “fixer upper.”
+I’m currently looking for my 10th “fixer upper.”
 Sign up to receive my e-mails on how to make your home your stunning retreat, how to sell your house for top dollar AND how to become financially independent one fixer upper at a time!